toajs/toa-ilog/README.md

 ### logging([options])

-Create a new logging middleware function with `options`.
+Create a new logging middleware function with `options`. logging middleware will add a Log instance to `context.state`, you can append key/value to the log like `this.state.log.someKey = someValue`.

 #### options.skipper